Analog-based ensembles to characterize turbulent dynamics from observed data: Analog-based generation of ensembles for phase space sampling

 where $(p-1) dt$ is the length of the observed past and $p$ defines the dimension of the reconstructed phase space~\cite{Takens1981, Eckmann1985, Abarbanel1992}.

-Two such sub-sequences $\vec{x}^{(p)}(t)$ and $\vec{x}^{(p)}(t')$ at two different times $t$ and $t'$ are \emph{analogs} if they are close enough in terms of a given distance.
+Two such sub-sequences $\vec{x}^{(p)}(t)$ and $\vec{x}^{(p)}(t')$ at two different times $t$ and $t'$ are \emph{analogs} with respect to a given distance definition $D$, if $D(\vec{x}^{(p)}(t), \vec{x}^{(p)}(t')) < \epsilon$, where $\epsilon$ is a threshold.
 In this work, we consider the Euclidean distance, as suggested by~\cite{platzerUsingLocalDynamics2021c,lguensatAnalogDataAssimilation2017a}.
-Each sub-sequence $\vec{x}^{(p)}(t)$ has an associated \emph{successor} $\vec{x}^{(q)}(t+\tau)$ which is nothing but the $q$-dimensional sub-sequence of the stochastic process, taken $\tau$ time later.
+Each sub-sequence $\vec{x}^{(p)}(t)$ has an associated \emph{successor} $\vec{x}^{(q)}(t+\tau)$, which is nothing but the $q$-dimensional sub-sequence of the stochastic process taken $\tau$ time later.
 This definition of successors implies a reconstructed $q$-dimensional phase space of the successors.